Fully Hosted Small Group Tour

 DAY 8: ALMATY - DUSHANBE

-This evening, transfer to the airport for your flight to Dushanbe, the capital of Tajikistan.
+Later today, we transfer to the airport for our flight to Dushanbe, the elegant capital of Tajikistan.

 DAY 9: DUSHANBE & HISSOR